rubygems/guides/setting-up-multifactor-authentication.md

 ## Prerequisite

-You should have an authenticator app (like [Google Authenticator](https://support.google.com/accounts/answer/1066447) or [Authy](https://authy.com/download/)) which supports time-based one-time password (TOTP) to scan the QR-code and generate an access code.
+You should have an authenticator app (like [Google Authenticator](https://support.google.com/accounts/answer/1066447) or [Authy](https://authy.com/download/)) which supports time-based one-time password (TOTP) to scan the QR code and generate an access code.
 SMS-based authentication or recovery is **not** supported.

 ## Enabling multi-factor authentication

 1. Login to rubygems.org using your existing account and go to the [edit profile](https://rubygems.org/profile/edit) page.
-Click _register a new device_ in the _multifactor authentication_ section.
+Click **register a new device** in the _multifactor authentication_ section.
     ![Multifactor authentication section on the profile edit page](/images/enabling_mfa_step1.png){:class="t-img"}
 2. You will be redirected to a page with a QR code and a text box for verifying OTP code.
 Please use your authenticator to scan the QR code.
 A new account for rubygems.org will be